 6. Tianhe Underground Mall

 Love shopping?
-Don’t miss this massive underground maze filled with affordable fashion, electronics, beauty products, and street food stalls.
+Don’t miss this massive underground maze filled with affordable fashion, electronics, beauty products, and street food stalls in your Guangzhou itinerary.
 It’s one of the best spots to experience Guangzhou’s lively local scene — and score some bargains!

 7. Dongshankou